An infection of the epiglottis which can be caused by Influenza type B or Strept.

 - administer antibiotics and steroids

 - isolation precautions

-Status asthmaticus is a severe asthma attack that doesn't respond to inhalers.
+A severe asthma attack that doesn’t respond to inhalers.

 Intubation and ventilator may be needed.

-Cystic fibrosis is a genetic disorder that affects the lungs and digestive system.
+A genetic disorder that affects the lungs and digestive system.
 The body produces thick and sticky mucus that can clog the lungs and obstruct the pancreas.